-We have been all prepared to detest quizzes, exams and tests.
+We have been all prepared to detest quizzes, exams, and tests.
 We simply don’t like to run the risks inherent in the search of happiness.

 Accustomed to say amen to eccentricities we always save our skin by not standing up to misused power; we would rather disobey little by little without really endeavoring to fight our governors’ proverbial arbitrariness and mismanagements.
-In this way, laws fall into disuse, but we certainly live a national actuality which is very distant from the imposing façade of our state, which is only a fiction.
+In this way, laws fall into disuse, but we certainly live a national actuality that is very distant from the imposing façade of our state, which is only fiction.
 Indeed, we are all sort of “outlaws”.

-Concerns about the national wholeness and unity have always been the reasons for successive discontinuities in our evolutional way in search of freedom, justice and humanity.
+Concerns about the national wholeness and unity have always been the reasons for successive discontinuities in our evolutional way in search of freedom, justice, and humanity.